To the Members of the MBSJ

 Misconduct in research is a vital concern for each and every member of the scientific community.
 It is not a problem that occurs just because of the inexperience of young researchers; it can also result from insufficient guidance by senior scientists, group leaders, and lab directors.
 Over the long run, making earnest efforts to prevent scientific misconduct is the wiser strategy to take, compared with the more costly and time-consuming approach of dealing with misconduct only after it happens.

 Lastly, I have a bit of happy news to share with you—we received as many as 259 entries for our contest to create a mascot character for the MBSJ!
-The selection will be made based on (Japanese only) by members (deadline: 5 p.m. on May 9, Japan time).
+The selection will be made based on online voting (Japanese only) by members (deadline: 5 p.m. on May 9, Japan time).
 We plan to create a lineup of giveaways featuring the selected character for distribution at MBSJ events for high schools students and so forth, so stay tuned!

 Speaking of online voting, we will hold a poll for our biennial appointment of directors.
 Since the directors are responsible for overseeing the MBSJ's operations and steering its course, the selection process represents an opportunity for members to have their voices heard.
 Voting will be held online from June 23 to July 11, so be sure to cast your ballot!